Binance Market Update (2022-08-18)

 Binance

-The global cryptocurrency market cap now stands at $1.12T, down by -2.05% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $1.12T, up by 0.69% over the last day, according to CoinMarketCap data.

 Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include SANTOS, PORTO, and LAZIO, up by 57%, 25%, and 16%, respectively.
+Market outperformers include SANTOS, OG, and ALPINE, up by 122%, 50%, and 36%, respectively.

 Top stories of the day: